Difegue/TVC-16/content/026-lrr-survey-3-results.md

 I probably won't move batch tagging to Minion however, since the current implementation using websockets allows one to easily monitor the state of the batch operation from the browser.
 (At the expanse of having to keep the browser tab open, I know)

-> 👉 Clickable tags in the tag cloud and some way to filter out meta tags like \"translated\" and \"language\" from it.
+> 👉 Clickable tags in the tag cloud and some way to filter out meta tags like "translated" and "language" from it.
 > 👉 Infinite scrolling for double page mode and a tags index page with counts.

 I'm planning to expand the tag cloud to also include a list of all tags and their count -- The data already exists so it's a waste to not expose it better.